THE ANTICHRIST WILL NOT BE JEWISH

 We are now ready to put the pieces together.

-1) We have Scriptural evidence that the captives taken from Jerusalem in the battle during the tribulation will be taken to all nations.
+1) We have Scriptural evidence that “all nations” will come against Jerusalem in battle during the tribulation.

 2) The antichrist will destroy Jerusalem during the tribulation.